rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 You put my feet in the stocks and watch all my paths; you set a limit for the soles of my feet. ^1327

-Man wastes away like a rotten thing, like a garment that is moth - eaten. ^1328
+Man wastes away like a rotten thing, like a garment that is moth-eaten. ^1328

 Man who is born of a woman is few of days and full of trouble. ^1401